UrosOgrizovic/GroupText/README.md

 # GroupText
-Use OCR to group text from photo to lines and paragraphs.
+Use the Google Vision API to get text from photos.
+Group that text to paragraphs using NLP.